Mihir-D/RoboND-Perception-Project/writeup_template.md

 You're reading it!

+`Note: Please refer to code object_recognition.py and NOT project_template.py.`

 ### Exercise 1, 2 and 3 pipeline implemented
 #### 1. Complete Exercise 1 steps.
 Pipeline for filtering and RANSAC plane fitting implemented.